16 Things to Do with Kids on the Southern Downs and Granite Belt

 Our foodie paradise is not just for adults!
 It’s easy to treat the kids (and yourself!) to a delicious stop when you’re travelling through the Granite Belt, with plenty of options for a cheeky morning tea stopover.
 Choose between apple pie, handmade chocolates, berry waffles and heaps more!
 Check out some of the enticing hotspots.

 Get festive at the Granite Belt Christmas Farm, in Applethorpe.
-Let the kids explore Santa’s animals, wander through the fields of real Christmas trees and savor the fresh smell of pine or visit the farm In harvest season and let the kids pick the perfect tree for your family festivities.
+Open all year round, let the kids explore Santa’s animals, wander through the fields of real Christmas trees and savor the fresh smell of pine or visit the farm In harvest season and let the kids pick the perfect tree for your family festivities as the big day draws near.

 You haven’t experienced Summer on the Southern Downs and Granite Belt if you haven’t savoured a local strawberry!
 Embark on a pick-your-own berry adventure at Ashbern Farms (between October and May) and enjoy some of the best strawberries found in Queensland, thanks to our mild summer temps!